runtimeverification/rv-monitor/README.md

 Windows
-The script, 'rv-monitor.bat' has the following usage:
+The script, `rv-monitor.bat` has the following usage:

 	rv-monitor.bat [-v] [-d <target directory>] <specification file or dir>